How ChatGPT Decides What to Recommend

 A brand mentioned in a Forbes list, a G2 category ranking, and a Wirecutter roundup creates a pattern that ChatGPT interprets as evaluative consensus across multiple trusted third-party sources.
 This is why some brands with modest organic traffic outperform larger competitors in ChatGPT recommendations: a startup featured in three authoritative industry roundups may have a stronger ChatGPT signal than an enterprise brand with 10x the website traffic but no list presence.

-Loudmink's own research confirms this: ActiveCampaign went from zero AI citations to being recommended by every major AI search engine within three weeks, driven by a comprehensive category comparison guide on its own blog that was cited roughly 15 times across all engines.
+Loudmink's own research confirms this: ActiveCampaign went from zero AI citations to being recommended by every major AI search engine within three weeks, after publishing a comprehensive category comparison guide on its own blog that was cited roughly 15 times across all engines.

 How to Build List Presence